Scholarship of Teaching and Learning Conference

-Join us for the 2019 UC Davis SOTL Conference, hosted by the Center for Educational Effectiveness.
+Join us for the 2019 UC Davis Scholarship of Teaching and Learning Conference, hosted by the Center for Educational Effectiveness.
 This conference is dedicated to celebrating and sharing the work of UC Davis’ growing community of scholarly educators.
 Together we will share research, ideas, practices and resources in support of evidence-supported teaching innovation at our university.
 We look forward to seeing you there and plan to offer an exciting opportunity to tour the Teaching and Learning Complex!*

 - Equity & Inclusion

 If you you would like to register, but do not have a UC Davis email address, please contact us at SoTLevents@ucdavis.edu.